stefanhans/distributed-contexting/why/PITCHME.md

 - encrypted by design |
 - protocol-based and language-agnostic |
 - plugin architecture |
-- extensible for Blockchain, Machine Learning |
+- suitable for blockchain and ai |

 +++